Job Prospects... At a glance

 Immigration NZ, skill shortage list: skillshortages.immigration.govt.nz

-The number of online job vacancies for urban planning positions decreased until 2012, and decreased at a quicker rate than all vacancies on average.
-Since 2012, there has been a steady rise in the number of online job advertisements for urban planners.
+The number of online job vacancies for urban planning positions increased at a quicker rate than all vacancies on average.

 Jobs advertised chart